python-sprints/python-sprints.github.io/pandas/guide/source/pandas_docstring.rst

         is repeated for the main index, and data is easier to visualize as a pivot table.

-        The index level will be automatically when added as columns.
+        The index level will be automatically removed from the index when added as columns.
         """
         pass